 - 1. The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the consolidated financial condition of the Company as of the dates presented and the consolidated result of operations of the Company for the periods presented.

 By: /s/ Robert Saucier

 Name: Robert Saucier

-Title: Principal Executive Officer, Principal Financial Officer and Director retained by Secured Diversified Investment, Ltd. and furnished to the Securities and Exchange Commission or its staff upon request.
+Title: Principal Executive Officer,

+Principal Financial Officer and

+Director

 This certification has been furnished solely pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.